GeospatialCentroid/GeospatialCentroid.github.io/enviroscreen/content.md

 ## Review

-Please provide all comments on the [share doc](https://docs.google.com/document/d/1spdqLdyO7Yq3-OR9cIsTSPYNR1Vj9zFjoAHYo8gqZ94/edit?usp=sharing)
+Please provide all comments on the  <a href="https://docs.google.com/document/d/1spdqLdyO7Yq3-OR9cIsTSPYNR1Vj9zFjoAHYo8gqZ94/edit?usp=sharing" target="_blank">shared doc</a>

 I've provided reply to recommend actions and included a new list questions for the second version of these features.